-Yeah, I realize that I probably sound like a total nerd but I do love my checklists.
+Yeah, I realize that I probably sound like a total nerd but I do love my checklists and Jira templates.

 Checklists are an amazing tool for maintaining productivity and clarity of direction.
 They are a great fit when there’s a need to assess the progress.
 Or they can be of great help when something goes wrong and you need to trace your own – or even someone else’s – steps.

 That said, checklists, just like the processes they are designed to guide people through, are often repetitive.
 As such, there’s no reason to open the editor every time you create a new Jira issue.

 Every company deals with recurring processes.
 Let’s take onboarding as our example: you need every newbie to finish certain predefined steps like logging into their corporate accounts, reading through the company’s or product’s wiki, etc.

 Our Jira Checklist allows you to make checklist templates for these kinds of recurring tasks.
 Decide which tickets you’d want to come with a pre-generated checklist, set it up once, and every following ticket that’s related to the process – like every new onboarding ticket for example – will come with this checklist from the get-go.

 How to set up Jira templates with the Smart Checklist?

 There are two primary ways you can create a checklist template with the Smart Checklist add-on:

 - Save an existing Jira issue checklist as a template